 Take the next step toward your future education by browsing the different masters degrees below.
 Once you’ve found a program that’s right for you, contact the specific university if you have additional questions.

-Developing management and leadership skills for health care around the globe, the International Masters for Health Leadership (IMHL) is a 15-month program of five 12-day modul ... +
+Developing management and leadership skills for health care around the globe, the International Masters for Health Leadership (IMHL) is an 18-month program of five 12-day modu ... +